 Teachers at The Center have the same rigorous academic standards as public schools.
 They gauge students’ motivations and attitudes and find ways to help them be productive.
 We also collaborate with a child’s public school teachers and parents to determine what issues the child faced in the classroom so we can find the best setting and curriculum for that child.

 Residents take part in a traditional school day.
 We make every effort to keep them on track with their classmates at their public schools.
 In the summer, we provide enrichment programs that encourage kids to have fun and learn.
 Summer enrichment might include studying nature on our beautiful 32-acre campus or analyzing how machines work in the kitchen.
-We create a large number of opportunities to explore topics such as science and math.
+We create a large number of opportunities to explore topics such as reading, science and math.